nolar/kopf/docs/walkthrough/deletion.rst

         logger.info(f"PVC child is created: %s", obj)

-With this one line, `kopf.adopt` marks the PVC as the child of EVC.
+With this one line, `kopf.adopt` marks the PVC as child of EVC.
 This includes: the name auto-generation (if absent), the label propagation, the namespace assignment to the parent's object namespace, and, finally, the owner referencing.